top of page

 Research Professor, Universidad Torcuato Di Tella UTDT EAEU School of Architecture and Urban Studies

-Architect with honors for the Universidad de Buenos Aires, Facultad de Arquitectura, Diseño y Urbanismo (1991), and Master of Advanced Architectural Design with honors for the Columbia University, Graduate School of Architecture, Planning, and Preservation (1997), Ciro Najle is currently Research Professor of the Escuela de Arquitectura y Estudios Urbanos at the Universidad Torcuato Di Tella in Buenos Aires.
+Architect (hons) for the Universidad de Buenos Aires, Facultad de Arquitectura, Diseño y Urbanismo (1991), and Master of Advanced Architectural Design (hons) for the Columbia University, Graduate School of Architecture, Planning, and Preservation (1997), Ciro Najle is Professor of Practice at the RPI Rensselaer Polytechnic Institute (Troy, NY / Rome), and Professor of the Escuela de Arquitectura y Estudios Urbanos at the Universidad Torcuato Di Tella in Buenos Aires (on leave of absence).

-He has been Dean of the Escuela de Arquitectura y Estudios Urbanos at the Universidad Torcuato Di Tella, and previously Visiting Professor at the Harvard University Graduate School of Design, Diploma Unit Master and Director of the Landscape Urbanism Graduate Design Program at the Architectural Association School of Architecture in London, and Visiting Professor at Cornell University, Columbia University, the Berlage Institute, the Universidad Federico Santa María in Valparaíso, and the Universidad de Buenos Aires.
+He was Dean of the Escuela de Arquitectura y Estudios Urbanos at the Universidad Torcuato Di Tella, and previously Visiting Professor at the Harvard University Graduate School of Design, Diploma Unit Master and Director of the Landscape Urbanism Graduate Design Program at the Architectural Association School of Architecture in London, and Visiting Professor at Cornell University, Columbia University, the Berlage Institute, Universidad Federico Santa María, and Universidad de Buenos Aires.

-Director of GDB General Design Bureau in Buenos Aires, office of design and research of architectural organizational models, and previously of Mlab Machinic Lab in Valparaiso, laboratory of material research for the development of ecological prototypes, and of MID Meta Infrastructural Domain, awarded with the Young Architect of the Year Second Prize in London 2001, his work has been widely published at international media.
+Director of General Design Bureau, office of architecture, design and research in Buenos Aires, of Campo Marzio, center of contemporary arts and architecture in Buenos Aires, and previously of Mlab Machinic Lab, laboratory of material research and organizational prototypes in Valparaiso, and of MID Meta Infrastructural Domain, office of architecture, awarded with the Young Architect of the Year Second Prize in London 2001, his professional work has been widely published at international media.

-His publications include essays and projects in Quaderns, Space, Oris, Praxis, Harvard Design Magazine, a+t, Egg, Plot, UR, Notas, Ness, Summa+, the interview series Out of Time in Plot (2012-present), the introductions to the 2G Gustavo Gili Monographs on FOA Foreign Office Architects (2000) and MGM Morales-Gilles-Mariscal (2009), and prefaces, introductions, and critical essays published in contemporary architecture books.
+Previous publications include essays and projects published in Quaderns, Space, Oris, Praxis, Harvard Design Magazine, a+t, Egg, Plot, UR, Notas, Ness, Summa+, the interview series Out of Time in Plot (50 interviews, between 2012 and 2022), the introductions to the 2G Monographs on FOA Foreign Office Architects (2000, Gustavo Gili) and MGM Morales-Gilles-Mariscal (2009, Gustavo Gili), and prefaces, introductions, and essays published in contemporary architecture books, magazines, and websites.

-He is coeditor of Landscape Urbanism, A Manual for the Machinic Landscape (2004), with Mohsen Mostafavi, has collaborated in the editing of Tokyo Bay Experiment, Jesse Reiser and Nanako Umemoto (1998), Columbia University / Obayashi Corporation, and has edited the Archivos de Arquitectura Modos de Práctica (2013), with Anna Font, Culturas Digitales (2014), with Julián Varas, Tecnologías del Ladrillo (2017), with Francisco Cadau.
+Coeditor of Landscape Urbanism, A Manual for the Machinic Landscape (2004, AA Publications, with Mohsen Mostafavi), he was editor of the Tokyo Bay Experiment, Jesse Reiser and Nanako Umemoto (1998, Columbia University / Obayashi Corporation, with Nona Yehia), director of the twelve-book collection series Archivos de Arquitectura (2012/2021, UTDT EAEU), and editor of Modes of Practice (2013, with Anna Font), Digital Cultures (2014, with Julián Varas), Brick Technologies (2017, with Francisco Cadau), and Atlas of Architecture Thesis.

-His projects, theoretical production, academic work, and design research engage the potentials that result of the convergence of digital culture, ecological thinking, and complexity theory in architecture at the age of globalization, developing design methodologies and contributing to speculate and theorize the disciplinary transformations derived from them regarding material culture and the generation of organizational models.
+His projects, theoretical production, academic work, and research engage the potentials of the convergence of digital culture, ecological thinking, and complexity theory in architecture at the age of globalization, developing design methodologies and theories contributing to anticipate the profound disciplinary transformations and challenges that their integration introduces in material culture and architectural models.